Steven17D/Lego3/docs/source/guides/conventions_guide.md

 Before continue to read the following conventions, make sure you understand the above Google conventions.

 > **Note:** For user convenience we use several tools to force the conventions.
-You can find them in the folders configurations and under the development of _helpers.
+You can find them in [Conventions tools](../configurations/conventions_linters.md) and under the development of _helpers.

 ## Special Conventions